skylarkski/alcohol-drizly-database/README.md

 # An Alcohol Dataset - Find what suits you!
-An alcohol database created by scraping Drizly, an alcohol retail and delivery company
+An alcohol dataset created by scraping Drizly, an alcohol retail and delivery company.
+With the use of BeautifulSoup4 and Cloudscraper, I was able to gather